 ATSDR Clinician Brief: Radon

-This educational activity is designed to increase knowledge about radon and its health effects among healthcare professionals.
-It also intends to enhance competency in exposure recognition, patient management, and risk reduction counseling.
+This educational activity is designed to increase awareness among healthcare professionals about radon and its health effects.
+It also intends to enhance competency in the recognition, management, and counseling of patients exposed to environmental hazards.

 - Explain the properties of radon and its sources in the environment.